robert-burger/libethercat/README.md

 # Legal notices

+This software was developed and made available to the public by the [Institute of Robotics and Mechatronics of the German Aerospace Center (DLR)](https://www.dlr.de/rm).

 Please note that the use of the EtherCAT technology, the EtherCAT brand name and the EtherCAT logo is only permitted if the property rights of Beckhoff Automation GmbH are observed.
 For further